pymc-devs/pytensor/doc/faq.rst

 ===============

-Some Pytensor rewrites make the assumption that the user inputs are valid.
+Some PyTensor rewrites make the assumption that the user inputs are valid.
 What this means is that if the user provides invalid values (like incompatible shapes or indexing values that are out of bounds) and the rewrites are applied, the user error will get lost.
 Most of the time, the assumption is that the user inputs are valid.
 So it is good to have the rewrite applied, but losing the error is bad.
-The newest rewrite in Pytensor with such an assumption will add an assertion in the graph to keep the user error message.
+The newest rewrite in PyTensor with such an assumption will add an assertion in the graph to keep the user error message.
 Computing these assertions could take some time.
-If you are sure everything is valid in your graph and want the fastest possible Pytensor, you can enable a rewrite that will remove the assertions with:
+If you are sure everything is valid in your graph and want the fastest possible PyTensor, you can enable a rewrite that will remove the assertions with:
 ``optimizer_including=local_remove_all_assert``

-Faster Small Pytensor function
+Faster Small PyTensor function
 ------------------------------

 .. note::

-   For Pytensor 0.6 and up.
+   For PyTensor 0.6 and up.

-For Pytensor functions that don't do much work, like a regular logistic regression, the overhead of checking the input can be significant.
+For PyTensor functions that don't do much work, like a regular logistic regression, the overhead of checking the input can be significant.
 You can disable it by setting ``f.trust_input`` to True.
 Make sure the types of arguments you provide match those defined when